| Animation refers

 was pioneered by UPA, then adapted by other studios cartoons moved

 from movies into television.
+Because animation

 is very time - consuming and often very expensive to produce, the